isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-temp-def"></a>T.def: Template definitions

-A template definition (class or function) can contain arbitrary code, so only acomprehensive review of C++ programming techniques wouldcover this topic.
+A template definition (class or function) can contain arbitrary code, so only a comprehensive review of C++ programming techniques would cover this topic.
 However, this section focuses on what is specific to template implementation.
 In particular, it focuses on a template definition's dependence on its context.